kmoyung/BENG-183/Homework5.md

 #### (d) In the bioinformatics pipeline of MARIO analysis, what is the main risk in the pipeline?
 (5 pts)

+The main risk of the MARIO analysis pipeline is if it is unable to map the chimeric sequence to the genome.

 ## Lecture 15.
 RNA-DNA Interactions